concordion/concordion-markdown-extension/README.md

 |[Github Flavored Markdown Viewer](https://marketplace.eclipse.org/content/github-flavored-markdown-viewer-plugin)| N | Y | Y |

 In order to get editing features and the ability to view with tables and strikethrough, you may want to install either of the first 2 editor plugins listed along with the viewer plugin.

+### Github
+The syntax used for this extension is compatible with Github Flavored Markdown, allowing specifications to be edited and previewed in the Github editor.

+_Please let us know what editor you are using, and what support you get from it.
+Either edit this page and raise a pull request or create an issue on this project to let us know.
+Thanks :)_